qbreader/website/README.md

 # qb-packet-reader
-- a [quizbug](https://quizbug2.karangurazada.com/)/[protobowl](https://protobowl.com/)/tkbot where you pick a packet and it reads its tossups or bonuses to you
+- a [quizbug](https://quizbug2.karangurazada.com/)/[protobowl](https://protobowl.com/)/tkbot where you pick a packet and it reads tossups or bonuses to you
 - check out the website at http://www.qbreader.org
 - regex-based packet parser in python I used: https://github.com/thedoge42/qb-packet-parser
 - credit goes to https://github.com/kgurazad/quizbug2 as i probably could not have done this without consulting this
+- pull requests are welcome

 ## how to use
 if you want to run the server locally:
-- clone the reponsitory
+- clone the repository
+- run `npm install` to install express
 - inside the server file, run `node server.js` (requires `node.js`, I have version v14.16.0), website is at localhost:3000
-- pull requests are welcome

 ## todo
 - add more packets